-Only verified information that is within 120 days of the date presented to Management may be used for verification.
+Only verified information that is within 120 days of the date presented to Management may be used for verification for Section 811 PRA program units.
+Verifications for Section 42 LIHTC program units must be dated and received within 120 days of the certification effective date.
 Verified information not subject to change (such as a person's date of birth) need not be re-verified.

-C. Forms of Verification:

-Documentation required as part of the verification process may include:
+C. Forms of Verification: Documentation required as part of the verification process may include: